-Perhaps the most surprising and most important signal comes from the market itself, with indices essentially shrugging off the hotter than expected wage data and rallying into the close.
+Perhaps the most surprising and most important signal comes from the market itself, with indices essentially shrugging off the hotter-than-expected wage data and rallying into the close.
 For now, equity traders remain nonplussed, with price action suggesting that the markets are not anticipating recession just yet.
 The wide gulf between Dow and Nasdaq is signaling the Revenge of the Old Economy and for traders who may not feel strongly about the directional moves over the next few months, a relative bet of long Dow/ Short Nasdaq may be the best way to go.

 Where is my $200 per barrel oil?
 According to every oil market guru, we were supposed to be on the verge of civilization apocalypse by now, as the lifeblood of the global economy was to become as scarce as water in the desert.
 Instead, oil turned out to be the biggest losing trade of 2022 as prices drifted ever lower in a classic bear market pattern.

-But before bears begin to pat themselves on the back, they should be much more wary of the trade looking forward.
-For the first time in a year, oil has formed a clear double bottom and could be basing for a rally back to the 90s, as China begins to ease restrictions, while OPEC continues to hold the line of production and U.S. stockpile reserve limits further releases of crude.
-At very minimum, the easy money on the short side of the trade appears to be gone and crude is likely to be range-bound with an upward bias into the start of next year.
+But before bears begin to pat themselves on the back, they should be much warier of the trade looking forward.
+For the first time in a year, oil has formed a clear double bottom and could be based for a rally back to the 90s, as China begins to ease restrictions, while OPEC continues to hold the line of production and U.S. stockpile reserve limits further releases of crude.
+At the very minimum, the easy money on the short side of the trade appears to be gone and crude is likely to be range-bound with an upward bias into the start of next year.

-Gold meanwhile remains bid, but the $1,800 per ounce level clearly remains the key near-term barrier to overcome.
+Gold meanwhile remains bid, but the $1,800 per ounce level remains the key near-term barrier to overcome.
 Having now formed a broad $1,600-$1,800 range, the yellow metal will be watched like a hawk by breakout traders as any pierce of the upside would open the way for a run to $2,000 on renewed speculation that inflation will remain a persistent problem.

 Can crypto decline to zero and go the way of the pet rock?
 Without a doubt, but in the meantime it remains a somewhat liquid market for speculation on a future that may never come to be.
-Certainly that future was put into an ever greater doubt after the dramatic collapse of FTX and although many crypto diehards have pointed out that it was the collapse of centralized exchange rather than the flaw of the decentralized protocol — at this point, it is a distinction without a difference, as retail speculative flow has essentially left the market, while institutions view the asset as a financial equivalent of a Fukushima reactor.
+Certainly, that future was put into ever greater doubt after the dramatic collapse of FTX and although many crypto diehards have pointed out that it was the collapse of centralized exchange rather than the flaw of the decentralized protocol — at this point, it is a distinction without a difference, as the retail speculative flow has essentially left the market, while institutions view the asset as a financial equivalent of a Fukushima reactor.